tonikarttunen/LocationAwareAppProject/README.md

 ### Build Requirements

-+ iOS 6.1 or later
++ iOS 6.1
 + Xcode 4.5 or later (tested with Xcode 4.6.1)

 ## License

-Copyright (c) 2013, Toni Antero Karttunen
+Copyright (c) 2013, Toni Antero Karttunen.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without